NagelTech/NTJsonStore/README.md

  - Support either an NSDictionary or NSArray as the root of a JSON object.
 We can't support array's as the root currently because we tore the rowid in the root of the object.

-Done
-====

- - Cache JSON objects.
-Only deserialize and return an object once.
-(While in memory, we can always return the same object.)
-   Cache disposed objects as well for a defined amount of time.
-Update the cache on insert/update.

- - Threading.

-  - Add method to determine if JSON is the current value.
-(NTJsonCollection isJsonCurrent:) This will enable higher-level caching (Model level)

-  - Error returns/handling.

- - transaction support for insertBatch

-  - deal with retain cycle between Store and Collections appropriately.
-Best idea so far: Collections maintain weak links to the Store.
-Application must maintain an explicit reference to thet store to keep it open.
-Add an explicit command to close a store which would close all collections as well.

- - Replace NSProxy with custom NSDictionary implementation to improve performance

- - allow path for store to be set.

- - Allow setting size of cache or disabling it entirely.
-Value = cache size, 0 = no caching but track used objects, -1 = no caching at all.